OctopusDeploy/blog/blog/2017-09/scheduled-recurring-deployments-rfc.md

 We have had a lot of customers tell us that they want to be able to setup a schedule where Octopus would automatically promote, or deploy, a release to an environment.

-There are, of course, ways to do this at the moment by using our excellent API.
-But it involves setting up a scheduled task that calls a script, or creating an Azure Function, that calls the Octopus API to promote, or deploy, the release in question.
+There are ways to do this at the moment by using our comprehensive API.
+But it involves setting up a scheduled task that calls a script (or creating an Azure Function) that calls the Octopus API to promote/deploy the release in question.
 This can be quite a cumbersome solution for something that many other CI/CD tools provides out-of-the-box.

-From the customers that have commented on the UserVoice item, we've determined that we have a couple of options on how we can implement this feature.
+From our internal discussions and the customers that have commented on the UserVoice item, we've determined that we have a couple of options on how we can implement this feature.

 ### Project triggers